-Discover the best things to do in Venice, from iconic landmarks and cultural highlights to local experiences, food-led ideas, and smarter ways to plan your time.
-This page is built for travelers who want to choose well, not just collect famous names.
-Venice rewards selective planning: the right mix of major sights, quieter canals, lagoon islands, and well-timed food stops matters far more than trying to do everything.
+Discover the best things to do in Venice, from iconic landmarks and cultural highlights to lagoon islands, food-led experiences, evening walks, viewpoints, museums, family-friendly ideas and smarter day-trip options.
+This guide is built for travelers who want to choose well, not just collect famous names.
+Venice rewards selective planning: the right mix of major sights, quieter canals, lagoon islands, local food stops and well-timed walks matters far more than trying to do everything.

 Best time

-Best for activity balance: April to June and September to early November, when walking days are easier and lagoon excursions make more sense.
+Best for activity balance: April to June and September to early November, when walking days are easier, lagoon excursions are more enjoyable, and outdoor experiences such as Zattere, Burano, San Giorgio Maggiore and Lido make more sense.

 Ideal trip length

-Ideal trip length: 2 to 3 full days for Venice itself, with 1 extra day if you want Murano, Burano, or a lagoon-side extension.
+Ideal trip length: 2 to 3 full days for Venice itself, with 1 extra day if you want Murano, Burano, Torcello, Lido, or a stronger art and museum program.

 Continue planning your Venice trip

-Use this page to decide what deserves your time, then move into the Venice city guide and itinerary pages to structure the rest of your stay more intelligently.
+Use this page to decide what deserves your time, then move into the Venice city guide, where to stay guide and itinerary pages to structure the rest of your stay more intelligently.

 Best things to do in Venice first